Elektor 100W Darlington amplifier

 Additional components, intended to improve performance have been added to some builds.

 Looking at the respective RC networks, the original version offers a gain of 28.5 somewhere between 1.33Hz - 321kHz, whilst the much later Velleman gives a gain of 34 between 3.39Hz - 1.026MHz with half the quiescent current using higher gain (125W, 100V, hFE 3,000 @ 5A) output devices.
-Personal preference would retain the lower HF roll-over and increase the higher LF roll-off, ie; 10Hz - 300kHz.
+Personal preference would restrict the HF roll-over and increase the LF roll-off, ie; 10Hz - 100kHz.
+Supersonic power bandwidths can be wasteful, damaging and unnecessary, 30kHz can be sufficient.
 Additional bi-polar caps across the electrolytics, zener and bias transistor could improve, as can attention to the bias, as seen in the Velleman where the bias transistor is fitted to the heat-sink.
 Loading the base-emitters of the protection pair with capacitance will prevent triggering on permissible transients.
 No version seen has a thermally mated input pair.

 Has anyone run any of these with FETs?

 Another 'good' Elektor design (300W/4R, Nov '95) by A. Riedl, based on an earlier 600W design with five output pairs.

 especially if you want additional content to this page